alessandroamenta/alessandroamenta/README.md

 Self-taught software engineer 🛠 from Italy, now navigating Silicon Valley’s tech maze.
 I live to build; be it groundbreaking code or IKEA furniture (debatable which is trickier).

-#### :man_technologist: About Me :

-"Curiosity is the wick in the candle of learning."
-This quote perfectly sums up my approach to technology and life.
-With a strong proficiency in Python and web development, I specialize in Language Model-based applications, particularly using frameworks like Langchain and databases like Weaviate.
-Python isn't just a programming language for me; it's a playground where I build neural networks from scratch just for the thrill of it.

-I'm a full-stack developer with a focus on leveraging Language Learning Models (LLMs) to create impactful solutions.
-My skill set extends to prompt engineering, FastAI, and other LLM-related techniques.
-I have a knack for communicating complex technical concepts in a way that anyone can understand, making me an effective team player and leader.

-What sets me apart?
-I'm naturally curious and always asking the right questions.
-While I may not have all the answers upfront, my inquisitive nature ensures that I'll find them.
-There's no price tag on curiosity, but hiring me is the next best thing.

 ##### 💻 Languages :

 ![Python](https://img.shields.io/badge/-Python-000000?style=flat&logo=python&logoColor=ffffff&labelColor=3776AB)